You’ve probably spent your pregnancy getting ready for your baby and imagining what life will be like with your new precious little one.

 Stuff For Baby

-Baby’s Going Home Outfit – a had a onesie and 40 pajamas, but jacket and a hat.
+Baby’s Going Home Outfit – had a onesie and 40 pajamas, but not a jacket or a hat and it was December in New England.
+Pack an outfit for the weather.

 Swaddle – they do provide some blankets for the baby but I found it really useful having my own swaddle and they had Velcro on them so it made it a lot easier to do a swaddle.